steve-martin-at-esure/DIGITAL_APP_TEMPLATE-DRUPAL/README.md

 ## Overview
 This Digital App consists of the following components:

-* **app**: This folder is where you place your 'pre-processed' development code.
-Files within this folder strcuture will be processed and placed within the 'web' folder.
-More detail on this Digital App's architecture and components can be found [here](app/README.md).
+* **app**: This folder contains the Digital App's source code.
+Files within this folder structure are 'compiled' and placed within the 'web' folder - where the Drupal site is located.
+More detail the architecture and components on this Digital App's can be found [here](app/README.md).
 * **container**: This folder contains all of the Docker 'container' configuration files used by Docker; e.g. PHP config, etc. This is executed by the Dockerfile when the container is built or updated.
-You will need to rebuild/update the Docker container for any changes in this area to take affect.
 * **scripts**: This folder contains a number of scripts required to run, deploy and develop this Digital App.
 Further details on the scripts available can be found [here](scripts/README.md)
 * **testing**: This folder contains details on how to testing this Digital App.
 Further details on the tests available can be found [here](testing/README.md)
 *  **web**: _(Requires Install)_ Once the Digital App is installed this folder will contain the 'working' version of the site.
 This is the folder used by Drupal 8.